-v.
-Client accounts opened by professional intermediaries
+(iii) Client accounts opened by professional intermediaries

-- a.
-When the bank has knowledge or reason to believe that the client account opened by a professional intermediary is on behalf of a single client, that client must be identified.
+When the bank has knowledge or reason to believe that the client account opened by a professional intermediary is on behalf of a single client, the client must be identified.
 Banks may hold 'pooled' accounts managed by professional intermediaries on behalf of entities like mutual funds, pension funds or other types of funds.
 Banks also maintain 'pooled' accounts managed by lawyers/chartered accountants or stockbrokers for funds held 'on deposit' or 'in escrow' for a range of clients.
 Where funds held by the intermediaries are not co-mingled at the bank and there are 'sub-accounts', each of them attributable to a beneficial owner, all the beneficial owners must be identified.
 Where such funds are co-mingled at the bank, the bank should still look through to the beneficial owners.
 Where the banks rely on the 'customer due diligence' (CDD) done by an intermediary, they should satisfy themselves that the intermediary is regulated and supervised and has adequate systems in place to comply with the KYC requirements.
-It should be understood that the ultimate responsibility for knowing the customer lies with the bank. - b.
-Under the extant AML/CFT framework, therefore, it is not possible for professional intermediaries like Lawyers and Chartered Accountants, etc.
+It should be understood that the ultimate responsibility for knowing the customer lies with the bank.

-who are bound by any client confidentiality that prohibits disclosure of the client details, to hold an account on behalf of their clients.
-It is reiterated that banks should not allow opening and/or holding of an account on behalf of a client/s by professional intermediaries, like Lawyers and Chartered Accountants, etc., who are unable to disclose true identity of the owner of the account/funds due to any professional obligation of customer confidentiality.
-Further, any professional intermediary who is under any obligation that inhibits bank's ability to know and verify the true identity of the client on whose behalf the account is held or beneficial ownership of the account or understand true nature and purpose of transaction/s, should not be allowed to open an account on behalf of a client.
+Under the extant AML/CFT framework, it is not possible for professional intermediaries like Lawyers and Chartered Accountants, etc. who are bound by client confidentiality that prohibits disclosure of the client details, to hold an account on behalf of their clients.
+It is, therefore, reiterated that any professional intermediary who under any obligation that inhibits bank's ability to know and verify the true identity of the client on whose behalf the account is held or beneficial ownership of the account or understand true nature and purpose of transaction/s, should not be allowed to open an account on behalf of a client.

-vi.
-Accounts of Politically Exposed Persons (PEPs) resident outside India
+(iv) Accounts of Politically Exposed Persons (PEPs) resident outside India

-- a.
 Politically exposed persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g., Heads of States or of Governments, senior politicians, senior government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. Banks should gather sufficient information on any person/customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
 Banks should verify the identity of the person and seek information about the sources of funds before accepting the PEP as a customer.
-The decision to open an account for a PEP should be taken at a senior level which should be clearly spelt out in Customer Acceptance Policy.
+The decision to open an account for PEP should be taken at a senior level which should be clearly spelt out in Customer Acceptance Policy.
 Banks should also subject such accounts to enhanced monitoring on an ongoing basis.
-The above norms may also be applied to the accounts of the family members or close relatives of PEPs. - b.
-In the event of an existing customer or the beneficial owner of an existing account, subsequently becoming a PEP, banks should obtain senior management approval to continue the business relationship and subject the account to the CDD measures as applicable to the customers of PEP category including enhanced monitoring on an ongoing basis.
-These instructions are also applicable to accounts where a PEP is the ultimate beneficial owner.
+The above norms may also be applied to the accounts of the family members or close relatives of PEPs and accounts where PEP is the ultimate beneficial owner.
+In the event of an existing customer or the beneficial owner of an existing account, subsequently becoming a PEP, Banks should obtain senior management approval to continue the business relationship and subject the account to the CDD measures as applicable to the customers of PEP category including enhanced monitoring on an ongoing basis.